<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 arrow_back

-In November 2022, Gartner® published its first-ever Digital Platform Conductors (DPC) Market Guide.
+In April 2024, Gartner® published its latest Digital Platform Conductors (DPC) Market Guide.
 In this report, the analyst company explores a rapidly evolving technology market currently crystallizing out from various other tooling segments to meet the needs of Infrastructure & Operations (I&O) leaders who are struggling to deliver consistent business value across their increasingly complex on-premise, hybrid, and cloud environments.
-By streamlining the automation and orchestration bits and pieces needed to manage such complex technology and infrastructure landscapes, DPC tooling allows enterprises to not only improve the health, performance, and resilience of such, but also finally unlock the full ROI potential of their technology investments.

 While this is a new topic, Juriba has aligned itself with this Gartner category as it closely describes the competitive marketplace we operate in.
 In this article, I want to not only define the term Digital Platform Conductors (DPC), but also explain why organizations should explore DPC tooling.